Master’s Course, Major in Health Sciences, Graduate School of Health Sciences

 Educational Objectives

-The Master’s course, Major in health sciences, Graduate School of Health Sciences aims to nurture talented individuals who specialize in health sciences and who can work in the following broad disciplines: clinical laboratory medicine, nursing, medical radiation sciences, rehabilitation, clinical engineering, and medical management and information science.
+The Master’s course, Major in health sciences, Graduate School of Health Sciences aims to nurture talented individuals who specialize in health sciences and who can work in the following broad disciplines: nursing, rehabilitation.

 Specialist roles are increasingly detailed in clinical practice.
 It is therefore understood that as they are central to the health sciences, the six disciplines of the course are required to be linked with each other so that professionals in these disciplines can mutually understand and collaborate with each other.
 The program provides education from a broad perspective through courses on the nature of health services and healthcare.
 This program aims to train students to become specialists with the capacity to provide integrated healthcare services as health professionals.
 Through the development of professional ethics, these individuals are trained to respect human lives in acquiring the knowledge and techniques of healthcare and medicine.
 Students are trained to cultivate the following skillsets: